TalosThoren/apache_exercise/README.md

 What steps do we need to perform to accomplish this goal?

-1. Gather available nodes.
-2. Check if any nodes are down (implemented with tags).
+1. Check if any nodes are down (implemented with tags).
-3. If not, add down-tag to current node.
+2. If not, add down-tag to current node.
-..1.
-It may be necessary regather node info and re-confirm we are the only node
-    with a down-tag before continuing.
-4. Update configuration.
+3. Update configuration.
-5. Reload (or restart if necessary) apache httpd.
+4. Reload (or restart if necessary) apache httpd.
+5. Remove down-tag

 ## What should we test for?